Exploring how social connections

 We are the Social Biobehavioural Research Group at University College London, a World Health Organization Collaborating Centre.

 We investigate how social connections and behaviours impact people’s health.
 By conducting cutting-edge, cross disciplinary research, our aim is to determine how our health is influenced by both social ‘assets’ and ‘deficits’.
-These include social relationships, arts and culture, leisure, nature, and social prescribing (assets), as well as loneliness, isolation, and social restrictions (deficits).
+These include social relationships, arts, culture and leisure (assets), as well as loneliness, isolation, and social restrictions (deficits).

 Our goals